esoxjem/hello-terraform-eb/README.md

 # hello-terraform-eb
-Terraform config to deploy a Python app to ElasticBeanstalk
+Terraform config to deploy a Python app to AWS ElasticBeanstalk